Million Layer Whey Biscuits–A Way to Use Leftover Yogurt Whey

 - Whole Wheat: Swap 1 cup of all-purpose flour for whole wheat.
 Glaze with honey butter.

-- Cinnamon-Sugar: Add extra sugar, layer with cinnamon-sugar, and top with icing.
+- Cinnamon-Sugar: Add extra sugar, layer with cinnamon-sugar, and top with Browned Butter Icing.
+(Save time and trouble by browning the butter in your microwave.)

 Tips That Make a Difference